Travel Postcard: 48 hours in Hong Kong for festive fun

 Reuters correspondents with local knowledge help visitors make the most out of a 48-hour visit.

 6 p.m - Drinks at The Pawn Wan Chai(www.thepawn.com.hk/).
-Housed in a Chinese heritage building, The Pawn is a favorite with both expatriates and locals.
-Relax on the outdoor balcony where you can take in the sights and smells of one of Hong Kong’s most storied neighborhoods, Wan Chai, or settle inside on one of the burgundy leather arm chairs.
+Housed in a Chinese heritage building, The Pawn is a favourite with both expatriates and locals.
+Relax on the outdoor balcony where you can take in the sights and smells of one of Hong Kong’s most storied neighbourhoods, Wan Chai, or settle inside on one of the burgundy leather arm chairs.

 8 p.m. - Get the tram or “ding ding” from outside The Pawn towards Central for dinner.
 If you have been fortunate enough to wangle an invitation at the opulent China Club (or your hotel has been able to reserve a table), you will find yourself transported back to 1930s Shanghai.
 Enjoy top-notch Chinese dishes surrounded by vintage art and ornate lanterns.